Madalin-Antonoiu/cra-mui-eslint-prettier-standard-style/README.md

 # cra-eslint-prettier-standard-style template

+### - To use this repository, clone it and run `npm install && npm run start`

-To reproduce the contents of this repository, follow the steps below:
+### - To reproduce the contents of this repository, follow the steps below:

 0. You must have **Node.js** installed.
 1. Bootstrap a fresh React app using **cra**: `npx create-react-app my-project`